 New York Heart Failure

 The heart is fundamentally responsible for just about everything that keeps you alive.
 That is why it is of paramount importance to ensure that the heart functions at its optimal state.
 Heart and Health Medical is determined to help create healthy lives with early detection and preventative methods.
 Throughout this site, you can find the latest information concerning heart conditions, different medical treatments, and technological advancements in the cardiology field.
 Dr. David Kavesteen MD, FACC is one of Long Island’s leading cardiologists and founder of Heart and Health Medical.
 Dr. Kavesteen is dedicated to his patients needs and makes sure to provide each individual with the most effective treatment in order to maintain a healthy heart and body.
-Heart & Health Medical is conveniently located at three convenient locations across Long Island.
+Heart & Health Medical is conveniently located at four convenient locations Babylon, Massapequa, Middle Island, and Plainview, as well as a Mobile Medical Unit.

 Although the heart is only about the size of a fist and weighs less than a pound, it is considerably the most important organ in the human body.
 Located in the mediastinum (middle cavity of the thorax), the heart extends about 5 inches long and is made up of four main chambers: two atria and two ventricles.
 The atrium receive blood from the body, while the ventricles pump blood out of the heart.